 - ...
-The contest requires multiple missions and sorties during each flight period; ground handling, take-off and landing are paramount design considerations. - ...
-Each mission must be completed within a 10 minute flight period.
-The time to unload and reload the payload for the next sortie is part of the flight period. - ...
-Aircraft may not have any work performed in the starting line queue.
-Aircraft propulsion batteries may be left out of the aircraft when in line.
-Teams will be given a maximum of 2 minutes to place their aircraft on the starting line and prepare for competition before the judges start the timed flight period.
-During the two minute period teams may install batteries and make any final adjustments.
-Aircraft not ready to fly at the end of the 2 minute period will go to the back of the flight queue. - ...
-The aircraft propulsion system(s) must be disarmed or "safed" during all payload changes. - ...
+Aircraft are to remain assembled while waiting in the queue.
+Teams will select their mission payload and install the propulsion batteries once reaching the 3rd "On Deck" position (ie. When your aircraft is 3rd in the queue you must begin loading and installation of batteries). - ...
+Aircraft may not have any work performed in the starting line queue, other than as specified above at the 3rd On Deck position.
+Aircraft propulsion batteries may be left out of the aircraft when in line. - ...
+Aircraft batteries may be charged while the aircraft is in the queue IF AND ONLY IF the batteries are removed from the aircraft. - ...
+The aircraft propulsion system(s) must be disarmed or "safed" during any time when crew members are preparing the aircraft. - ...
 Maximum flight support crew is: pilot, observer, and 3 ground crew.
-Only the designated ground crew may conduct the unloading/reloading.
+Only the designated ground crew may conduct the timed aircraft assembly .
 Pilot and observer may be members of the ground crew, provided total ground crew size remains 3 people. - ...
+Observer and all ground crew must be students, only the pilot may be a non-student.
+Teams using a non-student pilot must submit a letter of intent to use a non-student pilot at least 2 weeks prior to the fly-off.
+Teams requiring a contest-supplied pilot should notify the administrator in writing at least 2 weeks prior to the fly-off. - ...
 The upwind turn will be made after passing the upwind pylon.
 The downwind turn will be made after passing the downwind pylon.
 Upwind and downwind pylons will be 500 feet from the starting line.
 Aircraft must be "straight and level" when passing the pylon before initiating the turn. - ...
 Aircraft must land on the paved portion of the runway.
 Aircraft may "run-off" the runway during roll-out. - ...
-After landing, aircraft may taxi back to the starting line to unload their payload, and reload for the next sortie.
+After landing, aircraft may taxi back to the starting line.
 Alternatively, aircraft may be carried back to the starting line, however the team may not leave the pit area to retrieve the aircraft until the aircraft has come to a complete stop, and they are signaled it is "Ok" to retrieve the aircraft by the flight line judge. - ...
-Aircraft experiencing minor landing damage may be repaired and fly additional sorties within the flight period.
-Repairs must be made on the starting line, and may not begin until the payload has been unloaded.
-Repairs must be completed before the payload is reloaded for the next sortie.
-All team members may assist in repairs, only ground crew members may reload the aircraft. - ...
 Aircraft will be considered to have only minor damage if they can be repaired and presented as flight worthy within 30 minutes of the end of that flight period.
 Aircraft with only minor damage will be credited with their full Single Flight Score. - ...
 Aircraft which can be repaired during the competition, but not within 30 minutes of the flight period, will NOT be credited with a score for that flight period. - ...
 Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
 Decisions on safe flight altitude will be at the discretion of the flight line judges and all rulings will be final.